-13 Please note that the use of the Annex 1 is not compulsory; the content of it is a minimum standard, to be considered in own templates in use, according to the national rules and the rules of the organisation.
+11 Please note that the use of the Annex 1 is not compulsory; the content of it is a minimum standard, to be considered in own templates in use, according to the national rules and the rules of the organisation.

-- gross salary sheet; - evidence of adequate publicity for the recruitment of new staff involved in project activities; - pay-slips or documents of equivalent probative value; - a monthly timesheet informing on the activities and outputs on WP level (Annex 3)14; - salary payment documents; - payment documents concerning any other costs directly linked to salary as above specified, incurred and paid by the employer.
+- a monthly timesheet informing on the activities and outputs on WP level (Annex 3)12; - salary payment documents; - payment documents concerning any other costs directly linked to salary as above specified, incurred and paid by the employer - duly motivated written communication related to the staff concerned, to the respective National Authority (in Albania and Montenegro) and to the Managing Authority (for Italian beneficiaries).